Management of LAM

 Role of Hormones in Women with LAM

 Since LAM occurs almost exclusively in women of reproductive age, researchers believe the hormone, estrogen, might be involved in the abnormal muscle cell growth that characterizes the disease.
 Although there is no direct evidence that there is a relationship between estrogen and LAM, the treatment of LAM has focused on reducing the production or effects of estrogen.
-This could include progestins or other hormone suppressing drugs.
 Additionally, doctors believe pregnancy may accelerate the progression of LAM.
 The risk of pregnancy in LAM has not been rigorously studied.
 However, it is likely that pregnancy can increase the risk of pneumothorax occurring and these may be more difficult to treat.
 Pregnancy may also be associated with the increased growth and bleeding in angiomyolipomas and possibly accelerated decline in lung function.
 Although women with LAM may have successful pregnancies, pregnancy may be more of a risk for those with poor lung function.
 The physician and patient should discuss the risks of pregnancy carefully and decisions should be made on an individual basis.

 Other Pulmonary Management Issues